Official Global Travel Advisory

 Entry requirements vary depending on the type of passport you use for travel.

 Before you travel, check with your transportation company about passport requirements.
 Its rules on passport validity may be more stringent than the country’s entry rules.

 Regular Canadian passport

-Your passport must be valid for at least 6 months beyond the date you expect to leave from Honduras.
+Your passport must be valid at least 6 months from the date of entry.